Legislative Framework for Record Retention Requirements

 However, a balance must often be struck between keeping documents for a sufficiently long period of time, so as to meet an employer’s legitimate business objectives, and not keeping those documents unnecessarily, which could give rise to a breach of data protection laws or otherwise create unnecessary risk.

-Under the UK’s Data Protection Act 2018, if an employer processes special categories of personal data (such as a criminal background check) the employer is required to provide employees with a document setting-out the company’s data retention policies.
+Under the UK’s Data Protection Act 2018, if an employer processes special categories of personal data (such as a criminal background check) the employer is required to: have an ‘appropriate policy document’ in place which outlines and explains the procedures for securing compliance with the principles in the UK GDPR, as well as a document that outlines company’s data retention policies.

 Most countries have minimum and maximum retention periods for certain HR records.
 Even if there is no statutory minimum retention period for a certain category of records in a particular country, it is often recommended to retain records until the expiration of the relevant time limits for bringing legal actions or regulatory investigations (statutes of limitations).